 Idea #6 – Quizzes

-There’s no argument that quizzes are one of the best ways to learn and entertain your audience.
+There’s no argument that quizzes are one of the best ways to engage audience participation and make your presentation interactive.
 But how can you use those to your advantage during a live presentation without hunting for pen and paper?

 How to Play